esmerek/terrific-zebra-dadb5/content/pages/blog/art-of-modern-work.md

 #### Infrastructure

-Reliable technics is a part of the foundation.
-It is essential to provide an accessible and secure infrastructure for employees.
-This also means designing operations to be best suited to the new services and operating models.
+Reliable infrastructure is a part of the foundation.
+It is essential to provide accessible and secure service solutions for employees.
+This also means designing operations to be best suited to new operating models and dependencies.

 #### Leadership